hello3984/dripzy.app/README.md

-# Fashion AI - Style Explorer
+# DRIPZY.APP  - Style Explorer

 A modern AI-powered fashion recommendation app that helps users discover personalized outfit suggestions based on their style preferences, moods, and occasions.